|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 Searching for References

-You can search some databases directly from within My EndNote Web.
+You can search some databases directly from within EndNote.
 Of the databases you've studied so far, you can search directly in PubMed and Web of Knowledge.
 Select the option "Online Search" to search for references.

 Select the database you want to search from the pull-dowm menu.
 Because the same people who made EndNote also made Web of Knowledge, you can access that.
 PubMed is a free database so that is available.
 Any of the university catalogs are also available (although those will mostly find books).

 Commercial databases, although listed, are unavailable from within My EndNote Web because of technical configurations created by the developer of the application.

 Once you've selected a database, click on the white button labeled "Connect".